remindev/Static-Projects/Readme.md

 - [ROG-Clone](https://remindev.github.io/Static-Projects/ROG-Clone/)

 **Usage**
-You can use any of the project for free the best way to do it is to clone this repository.
+You can use any of the projects for free.
+The best way to do it is to clone this repository.
-Feel free to explore, I hove you get some value from these works of mine.
+Feel free to explore, I hope you get some value from these works of mine.